weichweich/Pi-Timeswitch/README.md

 ###  Start the development Server

-When starten the server for the fisrt time, we need to create a new database.
+When starting the server for the first time, we need to create a new database.
 Run the command with the `--create` switch.

 ~~~
 cd <project-root>/Flask-Server
 source venv/bin/activate
-python server.py --file schdule.sqlite
+python server.py --file schedule.sqlite

 cd <project-root>/Ember-Client/pi-timeswitch
 ember server --proxy http://127.0.0.1:5000